Skip to content

 --data "$(echo $PAYLOAD)"

-The returned values represent the total bandwidth in bits/second during the five minute interval for a particular tunnel.
-To use aggregations other than five minutes, make sure that you use the same window for both your metric and date time.
-For example, to see hourly groups, use bitRateHour and datetimeHour.
+The returned values represent the total bandwidth in bits per second during the five-minute interval for a particular tunnel.
+To use aggregations other than five minutes, use the same time window for both your metric and datetime.
+For example, to analyze hourly groups, use bitRateHour and datetimeHour.

-The result will be in JSON (as requested), so piping the output to jq will make it easier to read, like in the following example:
+The result is in JSON (as requested), so piping the output to jq makes it easier to read, as in the following example:

 Terminal window